Ask the Doctor - Childhood Vaccinations

 - Your child’s immune system can handle the vaccinations.
 Some parents are concerned that their children are receiving too many vaccinations in a short time.
 However, your child’s immune system is exposed to many more antigens from their environment than from vaccines.
 (An antigen is the protein chemical in vaccines that makes the body create antibodies.)
 Also, the total number of antigens that children receive in vaccinations now is actually less than what their parents received in vaccinations.

 - Vaccines protect everyone.
 When most people are vaccinated against a disease, it protects people who can’t be vaccinated, such as babies and people with weakened immune systems.
 If the vaccination rate falls, outbreaks can happen.
-That’s what we’ve seen this year with measles.

 I hope that information helps.
 Please talk with your child’s pediatrician about the schedule for getting your child vaccinated.
 You also use the links below to find vaccination schedules for children (and adults) on the Centers for Medicare and Medicaid Services website.